EDS ECHO Healthcare Professionals

 How to Apply

-Each Healthcare Student Program award is equivalent to $1400 in value.
-Twenty awards are available and will be allocated competitively based on completion of our application process which includes a personal statement as to what you wish to gain from participating in the program.
+Each Healthcare Student Program award is equivalent to $1000 in value.
+Thirty awards are available and will be allocated competitively based on completion of our application process which includes a personal statement as to what you wish to gain from participating in the program.

 EDS ECHO NUTRITION